johnfontaine/LasStreamReader/README.md

 ###Projection

 ####Properties
-.epsg_datum : the epsg code that defines the datum for this projection .epsg_code : the raw string used to initialize proj4
+* epsg_datum : the epsg code that defines the datum for this projection
+* epsg_code : the raw string used to initialize proj4

 ####Methods
-.convert_to_wgs84 -- a function used internally to convert the cartesian coordinates to latitude and longitude.
+* convert_to_wgs84 -- a function used internally to convert the cartesian coordinates to latitude and longitude.